This tutorial is designed to familiarize you with Knowledge Base.

 Try a different user input, like, “my password is not letting me into my account”.

 This is different enough that the NLU engine will return as FAIR PLUS.
-Generally, we set the threshold to GOOD, so, in this new example, the article won't be shown to a user.
-However, we can easily “train” the article to respond to this input regardless by clicking the thumbs-up icon right beneath the result.
+Generally, in a Knowledge Base integration in a bot, we set the threshold to GOOD, so, in this new example, the article wouldn't be shown to a user.
+However, we can easily “train” the article to respond to this input by clicking the thumbs-up icon that's beneath the result.

 This adds the utterance to a set of “positive learnings” that are used in the matching.